volfpeter/ck-ts-react-webpack-app/guides/tailwindcss.md

 ## 6. Restart

 Stop the Webpack dev server (the `npm run start` process) if it is running to make Webpack pick up your configuration changes and start it again.

+## 7. Install Headless UI (optional)

+[Headless UI](https://headlessui.com/) is a library of unstyled, accessible UI components that integrate well with Tailwind CSS.

+You can install it with `npm install @headlessui/react`, no extra configuration needed.